Beto (footballer, born 1998): Everton

 On 29 August 2023, Beto joined Premier League club Everton on a four-year deal for a reported fee of around £25.8 million (€30 million).
 The following day, he made his debut and scored his first goal for the Toffees in a 2–1 victory at Doncaster Rovers in the second round of the EFL Cup.
 His league bow took place on 2 September, when he featured the entire 2–2 draw away to Sheffield United.

 Beto scored his first goal in the league on 7 December 2023, closing the 3–0 win over Newcastle United at Goodison Park after playing the last minutes in place of Dominic Calvert-Lewin.
 Twelve days later, he equalised 1–1 against Fulham in the League Cup quarter-finals and later converted his penalty shootout attempt, but the opposition advanced with a 7–6 victory.

 As Calvert-Lewin was sidelined with a thigh injury, Beto enjoyed a run in the team as starter and made the most of it.
 On 12 February 2025, he put Everton ahead 1–0 in the 11th minute of the Merseyside derby against Liverpool, in an eventual 2–2 home draw.

+On 21 March 2026, Beto scored twice in a 3–0 home defeat of Chelsea, also providing an assist for Iliman Ndiaye.
+During his spell, he netted 25 times in 113 competitive games.

+Fiorentina

+Beto returned to the Italian top division on 1 September 2026, on a contract at Fiorentina for an undisclosed fee reported to be €18 million.
+He made his debut four days later, as a substitute in the 2–1 home loss against Torino.